1.Creating an October Snapshot Focus List

 There are three separate sub criteria selected based off of the reading table.
-Each area will be filtered with the exception of Lexile measure.
-To filter you must first select the criteria on the left in order for its related filter options to open.
+Each selected criteria will need be filtered.
+To filter you must first select the criteria on the left in order for its related filter options to open in the window to the right.
 Please select and filter as follows:

 Step 4 (Green): Click the ‘create report’ button

-Now you can view your report by campus for all your October Snapshot students that DID NOT MEET by lexile and use the report options to graph or heatmap each section.
+Now you can view your report by campus for all your October Snapshot students that tested at the approaches level by reading progress measure.

 The next item in today’s session will cover the STAAR Frequency Distribution report located in both the 3-8 as well as the EOC Custom Reports sections.